mercadopago/devsite-docs/guides/payments/api/receiving-payment-by-card.en.md

 Finally, you always need to be notified of new payments and status updates.
 For example, if they were approved, rejected, or are pending.

 [Configure webhook notifications](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/notifications/webhooks/) or [IPN notifications](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/notifications/ipn/).
+<br><br>

+> GIT
+>
+> Download Sample Checkout API
+>
+> Use our complete integration examples on GitHub in [PHP](https://github.com/mercadolibre/fury_dx-samples/tree/feature/files-refactor/card-payment) or [NodeJS](https://github.com/mercadolibre/fury_dx-samples/tree/feature/files-refactor/card-payment) to download instantly.

+<span></span>
+> GIT
+>
+> Download Sample Form
+>
+> If you want to deploy other technology in your server, you can [download a complete payment form sample from GitHub](https://github.com/MercadoPagoDevelopers/api-frontend-sample/).

 ---
 ### Next steps